minimaxir/gpt-3-experiments/examples/recycling/output_1_2.md

 DANK DONGS So you want to change.
 Too bad, it is my country now.
 Good luck to you.
 Posting News

 NEW WORLD ORDER NEWS: #032 THE 9/11 INTERVIEW VIDEO CLIP!
 Think about it....free market?
-Who would then want #$!%?!
+Who would then want #\$!%?!
 Thank you: GOD

 NEW WORLD ORDER NEWS: #031 NASA Admits to Space Travel You know the leader himself actually told me this news!
 I spoke to CARSTIEUS himself.
 Im an exploding creeper.

 NEW WORLD ORDER NEWS: #030 WIN-DIG: Successor to Nuke-dig.
-Millitary...i hope you are reading this. #@$onetwothreefour!
+Millitary...i hope you are reading this. #@\$onetwothreefour!

 NEW WORLD ORDER NEWS: #029 China: The Rise of the Underworld!
 A New World Order will rise soon!
 In the world i get you a job here!
 Sign up presidentrex.thor.com Posting News